Azure/ResourceModules/modules/web/hosting-environment/configuration--networking/README.md

 ### Parameter: `ftpEnabled`

 Property to enable and disable FTP on ASEV3.

 - Required: No
 - Type: bool
 - Default: `False`

-### Parameter: `hostingEnvironmentName`

-The name of the parent Hosting Environment.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `inboundIpAddressOverride`

 Customer provided Inbound IP Address.
 Only able to be set on Ase create.

 - Required: No
 - Type: string
 - Default: `''`